 John G. Richardson is a driven, hands-on business owner who has built one of the nation’s most successful private food industry operations.
 Poised for explosive growth through bold innovation, SugarCreek produces brand-worthy food solutions to more than 50 leading national brands and private labels.
 Since taking over SugarCreek in 1990 when his father John S. Richardson retired, he has transformed the family-owned business from a raw bacon manufacturer with $50 million in annual sales to a widely diversified company that derives 68 percent of its $600 million in sales from fully cooked, ready-to-eat (RTE) products.

-When its $120 million plant opens in July 2015 in Cambridge City, Indiana, SugarCreek anticipates adding $300 million in annual production capacity.
-The new facility will add three distinct, high-volume cooking lines including Sous Vide.
-It will be the nation’s largest Sous Vide manufacturing facility and the only one that will be used to assist nationally-branded food companies in bringing this type of innovative and increasingly popular product to market.
+In July 2015, SugarCreek inaugurated its new $120 million plant in Cambridge City, Indiana.
+CCI, as we like to call it, includes the nation’s largest Sous Vide manufacturing facility and the only one that assists nationally-branded food companies in bringing this type of innovative increasingly popular product to market.

 Though Richardson was only a teenager when SugarCreek was founded in 1966, he worked for the company throughout his high school and college years in various positions, learning every aspect of the business.
 Shortly after graduating from Illinois State University with a bachelor’s degree in business administration, he became plant manager of a newly acquired processing facility in Dayton, Ohio.
 Today, the Richardson family tradition continues as his son Michael is SugarCreek’s chief operating officer and daughter Jennifer is a national accounts sales representative.